symphonists/symql/README.markdown

 	$query->from('articles');

 ### `where`
 Build a series of select criteria.
-Use DS-filtering syntax.
-Accepts a field (handle or ID), the filter value, and an optional type.For example:
+Use Symphony data source filtering syntax, although parameters using the curly-brace syntax (e.g. `{$root}`) are **not** supported.
+Accepts a field (handle or ID), the filter value, and an optional type.
+For example:

 	$query->where('published', 'yes'); // filters a checkbox with a Yes value

 	$query->where('title', 'regexp:CSS'); // text input REGEX filter

-As with a Data Source, filters combine at the SQL level with the AND keyword.
-Therefore using the two filters above would select entries where published=yes AND title is like CSS.
+As with a data source, filters combine at the SQL level with the AND keyword.
+Therefore using both of the filters above would select entries where published is Yes _and_ title is like CSS.
 If you want the filters to concatenate using the OR keyword, pass your preference as the optional third argument:

 	$query->where('title', 'regexp:Allen');
 	$query->where('title', 'regexp:Alistair', SymQL::DS_FILTER_OR);
 	$query->where('published', 'yes', SymQL::DS_FILTER_AND);

-The above will find published entries where the title matches either Nick or Dunn.
-Note that the default is `SymQL::DS_FILTER_AND` so this doesn't need to be set explicitly on the third `where` above.
+The above will find published entries where the title matches either `Allen` or `Alistair`.
+Note that the default is `SymQL::DS_FILTER_AND`.

-System parameters can also be filtered on, as with a normal Data Source:
+System parameters can also be filtered on, as with a normal data source:

 	$query->where('system:id', 15);

 	$query->where('system:date', 'today);

 ### `orderby`

 Specify sort and direction.
 Defaults to `system:id` in `desc` order.
-Use a valid field ID, handle or system pseudo-field (system:id, system:date).
+Use a valid field ID, handle or system pseudo-field (`system:id` or `system:date`).
 Direction values are 'asc', 'desc' or 'rand'.
 Case insensitive.

 	$query->orderby('system:date', 'asc');

 	$query->orderby('name', 'DESC');

 ### `perPage`

 Number of entries to limit by.
 If you don't want to use pagination, use this as an SQL `LIMIT`.

 	$query->perPage(20);

 ### `page`

 Which page of entries to return.

 	$query->page(2);

 ## Run the query!

-To run the SymQLQuery object, pass it to the SymQL's `run` method:
+To run the query, pass the `SymQLQuery` object to the `SymQL::run()` method:

 	$result = SymQL::run($query); // returns an XMLElement of matching entries